Festivals in the Philippines: Part 3

 Filipinos are known for their upbeat and outgoing personalities, so it is no wonder that celebrations or popularly known as fiestas keep springing up everywhere.
 Each of the 7,107 islands in the country has an occasion to celebrate throughout the year.
 These famous Philippine festivals often feature elaborate costumes, parades, and eye-catching processions.
 The fiestas commemorate the traditions of the indigenous ancestors as well as the Spanish colonizers that helped shaped the country we know today.

-To help keep you in the loop for the Philippine festivals that are coming up later this year, here is a comprehensive list.
+We’ve already discussed the festivals happening in the first half of every year in the first and second part of this article series.
+To keep you in the loop for more Philippine festivals that are coming up later this year, here is a comprehensive list.

 Scroll down for the video